 The exact causes of schizophrenia aren’t known.
-But like cancer and diabetes, schizophrenia is a real illness with a biological basis.
-Researchers have uncovered a number of things that appear to make someone more likely to get schizophrenia.
+But like cancer and diabetes, schizophrenia is an actual illness with a biological basis.
+Researchers have uncovered several things that appear to make someone more likely to get schizophrenia.
 Below are possible causes of schizophrenia:

-- Genetics (heredity): Schizophrenia can run in families, which means a greater likelihood to have schizophrenia may be passed on from parents to their children.
+- Genetics (heredity): Schizophrenia can run in families, which means a greater likelihood of schizophrenia may be passed on from parents to their children.

-- Brain chemistry and circuits: People with schizophrenia may not be able to regulate brain chemicals called neurotransmitters that control certain pathways, or “circuits,” of nerve cells that affect thinking and behavior.
+- Brain chemistry and circuits: People with schizophrenia may not be able to regulate brain chemicals called neurotransmitters that control specific pathways, or “circuits,” of nerve cells that affect thinking and behavior.

 - Brain abnormality: Research has found abnormal brain structure in people with schizophrenia.
 But this doesn’t apply to all people with schizophrenia.
 It can affect people without the disease.

 - Environment: Things like viral infections, exposure to toxins like marijuana, or highly stressful situations may trigger schizophrenia in people whose genes make them more likely to get the disorder.
 Schizophrenia more often surfaces when the body is having hormonal and physical changes, like those that happen during the teen and young adult years.

 Symptoms of schizophrenia